Up Close

-Up Close is an American sports interview show that has aired on ESPN+ since 2021 and had aired on ESPN from 1981–2001.
+Up Close is an American sports interview show that aired on ESPN+ in 2021 and had aired on ESPN from 1981–2001.

 History

 Early years

 The program debuted in 1981 on USA Network and was created by the advertising agency Foote, Cone and Belding to advertise one of its clients, Mazda cars.
 Mazda SportsLook moved to ESPN in 1982 and was subsequently rechristened Up Close.

 Time slots

 Once it arrived at ESPN, SportsLook was slotted before SportsCenter.
 The show aired at 6 p.m.
 Eastern time, followed by SportsCenter at 6:30.
 The show remained in that slot until September 1999, when SportsCenter was expanded to an hour and Up Close, as it was then renamed, moved to 5:30 p.m.

 Hosts

 The original host of Up Close was Roy Firestone, who served as host for 13 years.
 During this time, both Firestone and the show won many CableACE Awards, then the gold standard for cable television programming.
 When Firestone left in 1994, Chris Myers became the new host; he stayed there until 1998 and enjoyed the highest ratings in the history of the program.
 Gary Miller was the show's host when Up Close signed off in 2001.
 Sage Steele became the host when the show was brought back in 2021.